radiulyt/Beadle/README.md

 A daily Beatles Heardle

-Built as a tribute to [beadle.gg](https://beadle.gg) which shut down in 2024.
+Built as a tribute to [beadle.gg](https://beadle.gg) which shut down in March 2026.

 ## License